golemfactory/yagna-docs/requestor-tutorials/vm-runtime/computation-payload-manifest.md

 Finally sign Requestor's certificate using generated CSR and CA certificate:

 `openssl x509 -req -in requestor.csr.pem -CA ca.crt.pem -CAkey ca.key.pem -CAcreateserial -out requestor.crt.pem`

+#### 3. Importing application author's certificates

+Requestor's certificate is send in a request together with a _Computation Payload Manifest_'s signature and it is used to verify it.
+In order to verify signature Provider first needs to verify incoming Requestor's certificate.
+To do so it has to have application author's root CA certificate imported into its keystore (together with every intermediate certificate in the chain).

+To import certificate into the keystore use [`ya-provider keystore add`](../../provider-tutorials/provider-cli.md#keystore) command:

+`ya-provider keystore add ca.crt.pem`